Client Initiated a Chargeback (Dispute)

 [Deep Dive: Team Member Permissions]

-If your client initiates a chargeback for a payment processed via Healthie, you will receive an e-mail notification with next steps that you will need to take.
+If your client initiates a charge-back for a payment processed via Healthie, you will receive an e-mail notification with the next steps that you will need to take.

-When a dispute is initiated by a client, Stripe will pull in the dispute information on the backend, and Healthie will display it within your Payments > Disputes tab.
+When a client initiates a dispute, Stripe will pull in the dispute information on the backend, and Healthie will display it within your Payments > Disputes tab.
 Information displayed includes:

 - Client name